Komi peoples: Architecture

-The Komi settlements were set-up with large, multi-courtyard churchyards & villages, which were typically constructed along or close to a river.
+The Komi settlements were set-up with large, multi-courtyard churchyards and villages, which were typically constructed along or close to a river.
 Since the Komi people inhabit territories densely covered with forests, the main material for the construction of houses and farm buildings has traditionally been wood.
 Komi dwellings in many respects resemble North Russian houses in their internal structure.

-2 major types of house types exist among the Komi; the Sysol house type (Сисольський тип) & the Vym house type (Bимський тип).
-The Sysol home is in a square-shaped, divided internally between a commercial section & the private section for its residents.
-The Vym house type is not very easy to distinguish from the Sysol home, its major differences lying in the windows & internal arrangement.
+2 major types of house types exist among the Komi, the Sysol house type (Сысольский тип) and the Vym house type (Bымский тип).
+The Sysol home is in a square-shaped, divided internally between a commercial section and the private section for its residents.
+The Vym house type is not very easy to distinguish from the Sysol home, its major differences lying in the windows and internal arrangement.
 The Izhma Komi, living in sparsely-wooded areas live in chum tents.

-The efforts of Stephen of Perm to convert the Komi people to Orthodoxy had allowed the Komi to begin constructing & experimenting with church architecture, creating many churches with the tented-roof style similarly to the constructions happening in Northern Russia & Pomerania.
-While most churches in the territory of the republic were constructed with wood, select churches & monasteries featured stone construction.
+The efforts of Stephen of Perm to convert the Komi people to Orthodoxy had allowed the Komi to begin constructing and experimenting with church architecture, creating many churches with the tented-roof style similarly to the constructions happening in Northern Russia and Pomorye.
+While most churches in the territory of the republic were constructed with wood, select churches and monasteries featured stone construction.
 The republic had over 430 churches in 1917, but this number has fallen down to just 130, 31 of which are registered under heritage programs.

 Clothing

 The national dress of the Komi people is quite diverse and has numerous local variants.
 While men's clothing had remained mostly similar throughout the territories inhabited by the Komi people (excluding the winter costumes of Komi males), women's clothing has more variety, each region having its own distinct clothing type.
 These differences lie in the embroidery technique, type of fabrics and ornamentation.
-In general, the traditional clothing of the southern and central Komi closely resembles that of the Northern Russians & other Finno-Ugric groups, while the costume of the Izhma Komi has many common features with the Nenets.
+In general, the traditional clothing of the southern and central Komi closely resembles that of the Northern Russians and other Finno-Ugric groups, while the costume of the Izhma Komi has many common features with the Nenets.